Red Mountain Pass: Mining district

 The Red Mountain Mining District lies from the divide northward to Ironton Park, halfway down towards Ouray.
 It was the site of a historic silver boom from 1882 until 1893, including the Yankee Girl and National Belle.
 Headframes of the old workings are still visible from the highway, as are the remains of the three largest communities: Red Mountain Town, Ironton, and Guston.
 The sprawling Idarado Mine (Treasury Tunnel) continued digging until the 1970s, and reclamation of tailings is ongoing.

 Climate

-At an elevation of 11200 ft (3414m), Red Mountain Pass has a subalpine climate (Köppen Dfc), bordering on an Alpine climate (Köppen ET).
+At an elevation of 11200 ft, Red Mountain Pass has a subalpine climate (Köppen Dsc), bordering on an alpine climate (Köppen ETH).

 Narrow stretch of highway over Red Mountain Pass.